How to Properly Sanitize Office Desks and Shared Workspaces

 • Cost Impact: Electrostatic spraying reduces chemical waste, improves efficiency, and lowers labor costs compared to manual cleaning.

-Standard Cleaning vs. UV-C Disinfection
+Standard Cleaning vs. UV-C sanitization

 • Traditional cleaning removes visible dirt and some microbes but does not eliminate airborne pathogens.